clhenrick/portfolio/_posts/blog/2016-12-12-d3-v4-general-update-pattern-punchcard-chart.md

   .data(function(d) { return d.values; });
 {% endhighlight %}

-This tells d3 to use the array of objects that contain objects for each circle, the inner most nested `values` array in our `map` data structure.
+This tells d3 to use the array of objects that contain data for each circle, the inner most nested `values` array in our `map` data structure.
 If this is confusing I'd recommend you take a look again at the data structure section of this post and see if you can match up where each nested part of the data lines up with the code.
 Try to work backwards from the inner most array where the circles are, all the way back to where the dropdown is.

 One nice trick to transition out the circles that are not required for new site data is to fade them out.
-I accomplished this by calling a transition and then setting the fill attribute to be transparent and white, so that it appears the dots fade into the background.
+I accomplished this by chaining a `.transition()` and then setting the fill attribute to be transparent and white, so that it appears the dots fade into the background.
 It also helps prevent smaller dots appearing inside larger dots, when new larger dots overlap with old smaller dots.

 {% highlight javascript %}
 circles.exit()